FilecoinFoundationWeb/filecoin-foundation/src/content/pages/grants.md

 grant_graduates:
   [cavalry, filedrive, fileverse, museum-of-crypto-art-m-c, opsci, portrait]
 seo:
-  title: "Grants"
+  title: "Filecoin Foundation Grants & Funding Opportunities"
-  description: "Filecoin Foundation awards grant funding for critical development projects to foster a more decentralized, efficient, and robust foundation for humanity’s information."
+  description: "Filecoin Foundation awards grant funding for a wide range of projects –– from developer and data tooling and integrations to applications and research."
 ---